-There will be three exams following the first three chapters.
+There will be 4 chapter exams.
 Each exam will be comprised of the following: listening, vocabulary, grammar, and cultural components.
 The exams are required, scores will not be dropped, and there will be no make-up exam unless you receive permission from me.
 If you miss the exam without prior consultation with me, you will receive zero points for it.